I was thisclose to making it to 101 days with flying colors, but alas….running and gut flaring.

 Click HERE to save this post for later.

-Good, okay, average….definitely not great, but by that point, I couldn’t have cared less.
+Good, okay, average….definitely not great, but by that point, I could not have cared less.

 I stayed miserable for the rest of the day, even though I took extremely good care of myself: ice, ice and more ice, Epsom salt bath, foam rolling, stretching, eating and napping.